How to Write and Format a Letter to the Editor

 - Include statistics, surveys, and other relevant data that you culled from reliable sources online

-- If you have a compelling personal story that makes an impactful, use that
+- If you have a compelling personal story that makes an impact, use that

 - Look at events on the world stage and use them to support your claim